torpedo87/EunseoAdventure/README.md

 ## SKLabelNode
 - A node that displays a text label.

 ---

 # GamePlayKit

 - logic
 - Architect and organize your game logic.
 Incorporate common gameplay behaviors such as random number generation, artificial intelligence, pathfinding, and agent behavior.

 ## GKState

 - The abstract superclass for defining state-specific logic as part of a state machine.

 ## GKStateMachine

 - A finite-state machine—a collection of state objects that each define logic for a particular state of gameplay and rules for transitioning between states.

+## didEnter(from:)

+- Performs custom actions when a state machine transitions into this state.

+## isValidNextState(_:)

+- Returns a Boolean value indicating whether a state machine currently in this state is allowed to transition into the specified state.